cashubtc/nuts/XX.md

-as we assume the same keyset is used in all outputs, Therefore, the post-swap value of any set of deterministic outputs can be computed as follows, where `num_deterministic_outputs(x)` is the number of outputs selected by the determistic algorithm described above.
+as we assume the same keyset is used in all outputs, Therefore, the post-swap value of any set of deterministic outputs can be computed as follows, where `num_deterministic_outputs(x)` is the number of outputs selected by the deterministic algorithm described above.

 ```